-Where whole-of-government policies are absent, the Accountable Authority are to consult with the Tasmanian Government Chief Information Officer to ensure consistency aligned to commonly accepted industry standards and best practices.
+Where whole-of-government policies and procedures are absent, agencies must develop their own in consultation with the Tasmanian Government Chief Information Officer.

 Not all office holders are required to hold a security clearance - see exemptions.

 This may be in the form of a deed or contract stipulating how the shared information is to be used and what protections must be applied.